d2rd/lg-sorting-challenge/part-4/quiz.md

     A: Bash looks for commands in the default path

 - On a UNIX computer, how do you stop a running process?
     A: ^c ('control-c') stops a running process that is in focus (i.e. not running in the background).
+Some apps require, like node.js require you hit ^c twice to quit.

 - What packages do you have installed via homebrew?
     A: homebrew, postresql, mysql